-- (a) class order or regulatory guide issued by the ASIC; - (b) public or private ruling issued by the Australian Taxation Office; and - (c) Commissioner's interpretation statement issued by the Australian Charities and Notfor-profits Commission.
+- (I) class order or regulatory guide issued by the ASIC; - (m) public or private ruling issued by the Australian Taxation Office; and - (n) Commissioner's interpretation statement issued by the Australian Charities and Notfor-profits Commission.

-Special Resolution means, subject to any Relevant Law, a resolution:
+Special Resolution means, subject to any Relevant Law, a resolution passed under clause 9.1 as a special resolution or a resolution:

-- (a) of which notice has been in accordance with clause 10.1; and - (b) that has been passed by at least 75% of the votes cast by Members present in person or by proxy and entitled to vote on the resolution.
+- (o) of which notice has been given in accordance with clause 10; and - (p) that has been passed by at least 75% of the votes cast by Members present in person or by proxy and entitled to vote on the resolution.